mitul3737/Quantum-CNN/README.md

 ```

 ### 7. Conclusion:
-The accuracy remains near 98% for the image dataset
+The image classification accuracy remains near 98% and 80% for the audio classification.